- Information and Confidentialty

 - Private patients must give 24 hours notice of cancellation for the dentist and 48 hours (2 working days) for the dental therapist or dental hygienist.
 NHS patients must give 24 hours notice of cancellation.

 - Please pay your bill promptly at the end of each treatment session.
-We accept payment by cash, cheque and debit or credit card.
+We accept payment by cash, debit or credit card.

 - Please treat our staff and other patients with courtesy and respect.
 If there is a breakdown in the practice-patient relationship, we may terminate your registration and treatment immediately.